bradporter/OpenSticks/README.rst

 Ctrl-S highlights the search bar in lower left corner.
 Type /s/b/n/2 to see 1 Nephi 2.
 Ctrl-n = nextpage.
 Ctrl-p = previous page.
 Type /s/b/n/2/s to see an indented version of the source, which is quite valuable in debugging errors in bomconv.txt and convertbom.py.

 The file opensticks_gtkwebkit.py is a minimally modified version of  `pybrowser.py <https://gist.github.com/kklimonda/890640>`_ which calls readsticks.py.
 It is intended to easily be replaced by any other gui program.

+New Issue: Late 2017: The newest database version swapped the order of tags in the chapter 1 html heading, breaking bomconv.txt.
+Fixable, but begs the question as to whether some coordination with Church developers is needed as to the standard, before investing much more time.
+As of late 2017, the code can be tested with /s/b/t and /s/b/i for the title page and intro.
+Ctrl-n shows the testimonies.

 .. image:: 1ne.png